Hierarchical Control of Smart Particle Swarms: Model and System

+Fig.~\ref{fig:guide_states} illustrates the different states of the guide robots.
+To shape a cluster of workers, the guides are given $k$ shaping targets, each specified by an angle ($\theta^{s}$) and a distance ($d^s$) with respect to the worker center of mass ($x^c$).
+Consider the shape angle set $\Theta^{s} = \{ \theta^{s}_1, ..., \theta^{s}_k \}$ and shape distance set $D^s= \{ d_1^s, ..., d^s_k\}$.
+A guide robot $i \in R^{G}$ negotiates the lowest cost shaping target $\theta_i \in \Theta^{s}$ (cost determined using distance to target) through a decentralized task allocation mechanism from our previous work~\cite{Varadharajan2020}.
 To reach its target angle $\angle{ (x_i - x^{c}) } - \theta^s_i < \theta_\delta$, with $\theta_\delta$ being a small tolerance, a guide $i$ follows the edge of the worker cluster.
 Upon reaching $\theta_i^s$, the robots translate to ensure a distance $d_i^s$ from the center of mass of the workers cluster, withing a small tolerance $d_\delta$: $d^s_i - \norm{x^{c}_{i}} < d_\delta$.
-Once a shaping target is reached (both angle and distance), the guides wait for all the other guides to reach their respective shape targets using a mechanism called a barrier~\cite{rosbuzz2020}.
+Once a shaping target is reached (both angle and distance), the guides wait for all the other guides to reach their respective shape targets using an agreement mechanism called a barrier~\cite{rosbuzz2020}.

 Once at their shaping targets, the guides translate to a target distance $d^{sp}$ from the center of mass of the worker cluster, thus forcing the workers into the desired shape.
-We use again a barrier to ensure all the guide robots have reached their destination, upon which the guides start moving to a sequence of targets $\mathbb{T} = \{x_1,...,x_n\}, \forall x_i \in \mathbb{R}^2$ maintaining the worker formation obtained through shaping.
-A guide interacts with the workers through simple potentials by changing its position which in turn causes a repulsive action on the workers.
-The guides can also manipulate the parameters of the potential fields that control the workers.
-These parameters can be propagated across the swarm and change the workers reactions to the actions of guides.
-The available parameters are density ($\rho$), field of view ($FoV$), mode ($M$) and reactive field of view ($RFov$).
-Fig.~\ref{fig:worker_param} shows the effect of these parameters.
+We use a barrier to ensure all the guides have reached their negotiated locations, upon which the guides start moving to a sequence of targets $\mathbb{T} = \{x_1,...,x_n\}, \forall x_i \in \mathbb{R}^2$ maintaining the worker formation.
+The guides interact with the workers through simple potentials by changing their position, resulting in repulsive action on the workers.